handsontable/handsontable/docs/next/guides/formulas/hyperformula-integration.md

 ## Initialization methods

-There're multiple ways of initializing the plugin, you can select the most convenient one depending on your use case.
+There're multiple ways of initializing the plugin.
+You can select the most convenient one depending on your use case.

-In all cases it is required to either pass in the `HyperFormula` object or a HyperFormula instance:
+In all cases, it is required to either pass in the `HyperFormula` object or a HyperFormula instance:

     import { HyperFormula } from 'hyperformula';

-There are also other installation methods available, check out [HyperFormula's installation documentation](https://handsontable.github.io/hyperformula/guide/client-side-installation.html).
+There are also other installation methods available.
+Check out [HyperFormula's installation documentation](https://handsontable.github.io/hyperformula/guide/client-side-installation.html).

 ### Passing the HyperFormula class/instance to Handsontable